 Classic and contemporary flavor options

 Delivery only available if you live near a location

 Donuts are cake-style donuts, no yeast risen ones

 At Duck Donuts, you can combine any number of toppings and frostings on your donut because everything is customizable.

 Whether you're feeling particular, refined, or ready for a sugar rush, this is your spot.
 They even have a drizzling category for the finishing touches that’ll keep you coming back for more.
 Flavor creations include Cinnamon Sugar, Maple Bacon, Blueberry Icing, Powdered Sugar, and S'mores.

-It’s a wonder they deliver at all, but you do need to live in the proximity of the donut shop itself if you're planning to order directly through the website.
+Order through their website and you will be directed to choose between pick up or delivery, which is offered through third-party apps, but you do need to live in the proximity of the donut shop itself.
 But, with more than 200 locations, you might very well be close to a Duck Donuts location.
-And it is only $25 per order, plus an added delivery fee, for a dozen.
+To create your dozen prices start around $24, plus an added delivery fee.